SWAIH-hub/What-good-looks-like/What good data looks like/Technology.md

 ## Data Warehousing

 A centralised data warehouse ensures that trusts can store and access data consistently, enhancing collaboration and analytics capabilities.
+This will come with limitations due to each trust having their own seperate Data Warehouse.

 ### Storage